Health Systems Global: Dubai, United Arab Emirates – 2020

-Bogotá, Columbia – 2022
+Bogotá, Colombia – 2022

-The seventh Global Symposium on health systems research was held in Bogotá, Columbia in November 2022.
+The seventh Global Symposium on health systems research was held in Bogotá, Colombia in November 2022.
 The theme of the Symposium was Health Systems Performance in the Political Agenda: Sharing Lessons for Current and Future Global Challenges.

 Nagasaki, Japan – 2024

 The 8th Global Symposium on Health Systems Research was held in Nagasaki, Japan in November 2024.
 The theme was building just and sustainable health systems: centering people and protecting the planet.

 Dubai, United Arab Emirates – 2026

 The 9th Global Symposium on Health Systems Research is scheduled to take place in Dubai, UAE, in November 2026.